 Falling into Shadows

-This happened to me when an inner shadow was so consuming and overwhelming that confronting it became my entire experience.
+This happened to me when I was confronting an inner shadow that was so consuming and overwhelming it became my entire experience.
 It felt a bit like falling off a cliff into an abyss of darkness where I no longer perceived anything as being separate.
 I would surface back out the other side into a separate self again with a deep sense of equanimity and feeling like I had shed some weight.
-It happened to me during therapy a few times before I started meditating.
+It happened to me during an intense form of shadow work therapy a few times before I started meditating and became a very common occurrence afterwards.

 If I had to choose a moment for ‘stream-entry’ then I would choose the first time that this happened to me, three years before I started meditating.
 It was so transformative that it fundamentally changed how I perceived and interacted with reality.
 I had felt on a visceral level that the way we understand reality is based as much on our inner world as our outer world and that these things aren’t separate from each other.
 This is when I became obsessed with the idea that it could be possible to get to the bottom of all human suffering.